 The Power of Collaboration

 I read the book Seals on the Bus to Joey, while he sat with his physical therapist behind him so that he could sit on a bench and not his chair.
 This isn’t an easy activity for Joey, and he struggled a bit to keep his head up while we read the book and played with the bus and the animal toys.
 A few times his head fell forward, out of a loss of control and exhaustion from working so hard.
 Other times he struggled to grab the toys, and his physical therapist helpfully coached me in how to assist him in making his grasp stronger and firmer.
-At other times, Joey threw himself backwards in the therapist’s, and I watched as she carefully held him, calmed him, and coached him into helping him sit back up.
+At other times, Joey threw himself backwards into the therapist’s arms, and I watched as she carefully held him, calmed him, and coached him into sitting back up.
 [Read more…]

 Painting the Gingerbread Man